 For more info about suppliers, transport rates, and supply options, read user manual section Logical steps - Step 4.
 Add suppliers

-• Border_group - free format - is the name of the bordered area with all its crossing points (latitude, longitude) entered in this table.
+Border_group - free format - is the name of the bordered area with all its crossing points (latitude, longitude) entered in this table.
 Field border_group is also found in the customers table and used to specify which customers belong to the border group (thus defining its geographic shape).
-To function properly at least some customers of a bordered area should be located within a 50 km range of the border point.
+To function properly at least some customers of a bordered area should be located close to the border point (within a 50 km range).

 Intro